Complete Guide To Ant Keeping

 If you don’t know it yet, you can ask a question in one of the many online forums dedicated to ant keeping, sending them some pictures of your newly caught queen.

-When you have the name of the species, check online whether she’s a fully claustral species or not.
+When you have the name of the species, check online whether she is a fully claustral species or not.

-However, even if the queen you just caught is fully-claustral, I would suggest you give them a little drop of honey.
-This little sugar boost will help the queen stay energized during the long founding period, and will also help her first workers during their first days!
+However, even if the queen you just caught is fully claustral, I would suggest giving her a little drop of honey.
+This little sugar boost will help the queen stay energized during the long founding period and will also benefit her first workers during their early days!

-Now we can put the test tube setup and our little queen ant in a safe and quiet place, giving her the time to lay her first batch of eggs and start her own ant colony!
-This can take from a couple of days if you are lucky, to up to a couple of months if the queen doesn’t feel quite safe!
+Now we can place the test tube setup and our little queen ant in a safe and quiet place, giving her time to lay her first batch of eggs and start her own ant colony!
+This can take anywhere from a couple of days if you are lucky to a couple of months if the queen doesn’t feel quite safe!

-Now you have all the information needed to start your first ant colony from scratch, starting from a single newly mated queen ant!
+Now you have all the information needed to start your first ant colony from scratch, starting with a single newly mated queen ant!

-I think that one of the most useful pieces of information that a beginner can get to get better at doing something, is a list of the most common mistakes that newbies make!
+I think that one of the most useful pieces of information a beginner can get to improve their skills is a list of the most common mistakes that newbies make!

 5 Most Common Mistakes In Ant Keeping